-This post shows you Washington DC and a National Mall walking itinerary that takes you to all famous Washington museums and monuments.
+This post will show you Washington DC and a National Mall walking itinerary that takes you to all famous Washington museums and monuments.
 So why not park your car and explore the famous Washington DC National Mall by foot?

 The National Mall is a 2,5 miles long green area between Capitol Hill in the east and the Lincoln Memorial in the west.
-There is the Washington Monument in the middle, the White House in the north and the Tidal Basin in the south.
+Washington Monument is in the middle, the White House in the north and the Tidal Basin in the south.

 Lincoln Memorial, National Mall, Washington DC

-In addition to the famous memorials of American history and US government buildings the stretch contains a huge amount of world-class museums for you to visit – for free!
+There are the world-famous memorials of American history and in addition the US government buildings.
+But that’s not all, the National Mall contains a huge amount of world-class museums.
+All this is waiting for you to visit – for free!

 National Mall Walking Itinerary on the Map

-We will start from the east end of the Mall, from the Capitol Hill and proceed westwards.
+We will start from the Capitol Hill at the east end of the National Mall and walk west along the mall.

 This is the US Capitol on the Capitol Hill.
-In fact Capitol Hill is not covered by this post.
-I wrote about Capitol Hill, US Capitol and Library of Congress in my previous blog post Washington DC: Capitol Hill Walk so you can read about those attractions behind the link.
+In fact this post does not cover Capitol Hill.
+I wrote about Capitol Hill, US Capitol and Library of Congress in my previous post Washington DC: Capitol Hill Walk so you can read about them behind the link.

-Capitol Hill is a sight in itself and preferably needs a full day, while his blog post on the rest of the National Mall shows how you can spend your second (and third, fourth…) day in Washington DC.
-And don’t be afraid of bringing your kids here, the National Mall is a perfect destination for school kids in all ages.
+Capitol Hill is a big sight in itself and needs a full day and its own post while the post you are reading covers the rest of the National Mall.
+And don’t be afraid of bringing your kids here since the National Mall is a perfect destination for kids in all ages.

 Museum of the American Indian

-The cafe downstairs serves very good meals that are based on Indian food heritage.
+The cafe downstairs serves meals based on Indian food heritage.

-Another attraction close to the Museum of the American Indian is the US Botanic Gardens.
-You can read about the Botanic Cardens in my previous blog post A Day on Capitol Hill.
+Another attraction close to the Museum of the American Indian is the US Botanic Garden.
+If the Botanic Gardens interest you you can read about them in my previous blog post A Day on Capitol Hill.

 Sculpture Garden and National Archives